Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Results

 \subsection{Differences between the samples in the explanatory variables}

-First, we analyse similarities and differences between both samples in terms of the explanatory user variables.
-Hereto, we calculated a \ac{mancova} with the sample as independent variable, age and gender as covariates, and the exploratory variables General Attitudes towards Artificial Intelligence (positive and negative), interpersonal trust, technology readiness, and risk proneness as dependent variables.
+First, we analyse similarities and differences between both samples in terms of the individual-level differences.
+Hereto, we calculated a \ac{mancova} with the sample as independent variable, age and gender as covariates, and the individual-level difference variables General Attitudes towards Artificial Intelligence (positive and negative), interpersonal trust, technology readiness, and risk proneness as dependent variables.

-Overall, the sample ($V = .280$, $F(5, 95) = 7.405$, $p < .001$) as well as gender ($V = .239$, $F(5, 95) = 5.964$, $p < .001$) have a strong and significant effect on the explanatory user factors, with the effect of the sample being stronger than that of gender.
+Overall, the sample ($V = .280$, $F(5, 95) = 7.405$, $p < .001$) as well as gender ($V = .239$, $F(5, 95) = 5.964$, $p < .001$) have a strong and significant effect on the individual-level differences, with the effect of the sample being stronger than that of gender.
 Surprisingly, the sample has a significant effect only on reported technology readiness ($p < .001$), with higher scores for participants from Germany ($M = 4.51$, $SD = 0.60$) compared to participants from China ($M = 4.06$, $SD = 0.50$).
+Table \ref{tab:sampledescription} shows the values for each sample.

-In contrast, gender has a slightly lower but significant influence on most explanatory variables.
+In contrast, gender has a lower overall effect but significantly influences most individual level differences.
 Specifically, genders differ in terms of interpersonal trust, with women reporting higher trust scores ($M = 4.17$, $SD=0.70$) than men ($M = 3.87$, $SD=0.89$), and in technology readiness, where women report lower scores ($M = 4.06$, $SD=0.46$) compared to men ($M = 4.59$, $SD=0.63$).